-The SLCD Indicating Controller is a microprocessor-based process control instrument featuring:
+The SLCD Indicating Controller is a micro-processor-based process control instrument where:

-- A new "expert-system" self-tuning model automatically optimizes PID parameters. - I/O values, parameters, and built-in functions can be set by key switches and DIP switches on the tuning panel, and displayed on the digital display. - A user-adjustable setpoint filter, used to improve the response to set point changes, is also provided as a standard feature. - A communications interface, which easily establishes a link with a central CRT-display operator console or supervisory computer. - Self-diagnostics to automatically check instrument behavior and input/output signal lines.
+- A new intelligent self-tuning model automatically optimizes PID parameters. - I/O values, parameters, and built-in functions can be set by key switches and DIP switches on the tuning panel, and displayed on the digital display. - A user-adjustable setpoint filter, used to improve the response to set-point changes, is also provided as a standard feature. - A communications interface easily establishes a link with a central CRT-display operator station or supervisory computer. - Self-diagnostics automatically check instrument behavior and input/output signal lines.